ibm-js/deliteful/docs/Accordion.md

-Another interesting behaviour that can be achieved by using a controller is creating empty panels and loading their content only when the panel be opened.
+Another interesting behaviour that can be achieved by using a controller is creating empty panels and loading their content only when the panel is opened.
 In the following example there's a way to achieve that:

 HTML: